bicknyers/raytracer-cpp/README.md

 main.exe 480 60 24 4 > image.ppm

+I reccomend File Viewer Plus for viewing the .ppm image.

 TODO: Finish
 There are 2 ways to run the program.
 First, if you are on Windows you can try the TODO: [.exe release](https://www.google.com).
 There are a few extra steps here, so be sure to read the section below.
 Second, you can compile the code yourself.
 If you are on Linux, I assume you can figure this out (the Compile on Windows section could give you some pointers if you get stuck).
 Finally, I have also written a guide to compiling on Windows.